wp-plugins/mail-queues/readme.txt

 Queues are prioritized in order of last used and then lowest number of errors.
 This should spread email more evenely over multiple queues in low send frequency sites.

 = 1.0.7 =
 Fixed warning from wpdb->prepare in WP 3.5, removed superfluous prepare call

+= 1.0.8 =
+Fixed warnings from wpdb->prepare in WP 3.5, removed superfluous prepare calls

 == Upgrade Notice ==